-Can Using Both Be Cost Effective?
+Fan or the AC, Can Using Both Be Cost Effective?

 Fans create air movement and are less expensive than the AC.
 However, fans don’t produce cold air—they simply move the existing air around.
 The air flow helps us feel more comfortable, but it doesn’t reduce the temperature.